vikulin/OpenGammaKit/README.md

 - ✅ Based on the **Open-Gamma-Detector** schematic
 - ✅ Complete redesign in **KiCad** with improved layout and routing
 - ✅ USB serial communication (compatible with Android 7.0+ and PCs)
-- ✅ Compatible with [OGK Inspector](https://github.com/vikulin/OGK-Inspector) Android app and firmware
+- ✅ Compatible with [OGK Inspector](https://github.com/vikulin/OGK-Inspector) Android app and [OGK Firmware](https://github.com/vikulin/OGK-Firmware)
 - ✅ Real-time gamma spectrum output and spectrometer integration
 - ✅ Works with scintillation detectors (e.g., CsI(Tl), NaI(Tl), etc.)
 - ✅ Open and editable source files for schematics and PCB